binod12/VideoOnDemandAPI/README.md

-# VideoOnDemandAPI

- Video On Demand ASP.NET Core Web API
+ # Video On Demand ASP.NET Core Web API Endpoints
- Register new User (For Admin & Viewer)
+ - Register new User (For Admin & Viewer)
 	- Viewer: /api/Users/register
 	- Admin: /api/Users/registeradmin
- Login (For Admin & Viewer)
+ - Login (For Admin & Viewer): /api/Users/authenticate
- - /api/Users/authenticate
- Create new Category of Videos (Only for Admin)
+ - Create new Category of Videos (Only for Admin): /api/VideoCategories
- - Add new videos to a category ( Only for Admin)
+ - Add new videos to a category ( Only for Admin): /api/Videos
- - Get list of categories & videos (For Admin & Viewer)
+ - Get list of categories & videos (For Admin & Viewer):
+   - /api/VideoCategories
+   - /api/Videos
- - Delete a category (Only for Admin)
+ - Delete a category (Only for Admin): /api/VideoCategories/{id}
- - Update video description (Only for Admin)
+ - Update video description (Only for Admin): /api/Videos/{id}

-# Tech Stack
+# Dependencies
   - ASP.NET Core Web API : .Net Core 2.2
-     -AutoMapper.Extensions.Microsoft.DependencyInjection
+  - AutoMapper.Extensions.Microsoft.DependencyInjection: For mapping objects
+  - Swagger: For documentation

 # Admin user details:
 	-username: admin